About income protection insurance

 There are some circumstances where income protection might not be available or where an exclusion might be applied to your cover.
 This can be because of several reasons and if you get declined then it’s always worth checking with a medical conditions expert.

-What does ‘exclusion’ mean with income protection?
+What does ‘exclusion’ mean with income protection insurance?

 If you apply for an income protection policy and you have a medical condition, then you might be offered cover with an exclusion.
 The same applies if you have a dangerous job or carry out any hazardous activities.